 Enzymes are healthy bacteria that spread through your drain system and while they do not remove clogs, they can certainly prevent a clog from building up.
 TLC offers a product called Lenzyme that we’ve found to be particularly effective.
 To order Lenzyme, give us a call at (505) 961-9644.

 - Use a strainer over your drains.

-A drain strainer collects hair, larger soap pieces, and food items and prevents them from going down the drain.
+A drain strainer collects hair, large soap pieces, and food items to prevent them from going down the drain.
 Simply throw away the items collected by the strainer.
-You can purchase these at any hoe improvement store.
-This could save you the potential of cost repairs later.
+You can purchase these at any home improvement store.
+This could save you the cost repairs later.

 - Use a pair of pliers to remove hair from the drain in your bathtub/shower